Payment accounts

 A payment account with basic features includes the following services:

-• services enabling all the operations required for the opening, operating and closing of a payment account;
+1. services allowing all the operations required for the opening, operating and closing of a payment account;

-• services enabling funds to be placed in a payment account;
+2. services allowing funds to be placed in a payment account;

-• payment transactions through a payment card, including online payments; and
+• b) payment transactions through a payment card, including online payments;

 Documentation